Documentation Index

 For more information on Monitoring, see Monitoring.

-To go to the monitoring page of the DB Service that has been created and is in operation:
+To go to the monitoring interface of the DB Service that has been created and is in operation:

-1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Database > Cloud DB for Cache.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Database > Cloud DB for Cache.

 2. Click the DB Server menu.

-3. Click the DB Service you want to monitor, and then click [Monitoring].
+3. Click the DB Service you want to monitor, and click [Monitoring].

 4. Click and select the dashboard you want to monitor.